 CNP exists to fill this void.
 We are consolidating the world’s research in all aspects of the DMHR and using it to inform the development of concepts, methods, language, and tools for placement within the education and training system for mental health and nutrition professionals.
-We are working towards advancing the establishment of a nutritional component within mental healthcare by 2030.
+We are contributing towards advancing the establishment of a nutritional component within mental healthcare by 2030.

-Advancing our understanding of the Diet-Mental Health Relationship (DMHR)
+Advancing our understanding of the diet-mental health relationship (DMHR)

 The process of receiving or giving systematic instruction

 Connecting what we eat with how we feel

 Examining the role that family, culture, community, society, and socioeconomic status play in relation to our dietary-nutrient intake patterns.

 The relationship between our dietary intake patterns and mood, emotions, and affect (e.g., resilience, flourishing, creativity, negativity).

 The relationship between our dietary intake patterns and resulting thoughts, emotions, and interoceptive experiences that influence our behaviors.

 NP is applied and uses findings from research, combined with innovative education, to increase awareness of the psychological, behavioral, cognitive, sensory-perceptual, interoceptive, and psychosocial aspects of nutrition as they relate to mental health.

 Nutritional psychology is aligned with the principles of integrative health, and is an avenue for mental health providers to further participate in the integrative health movement.